metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 The `fetch_plugin()` function is used for both Assets and Collections accounts and can handle every plugin type by specifying the appropriate typing.
 If you want to access the data inside a plugin, use the middle value returned by this function.

-{% dialect-switcher title="Deserialize an Asset" %}
+{% dialect-switcher title="Plugins Deserialization" %}

 {% dialect title="Asset" id="asset" %}